ibardos/ibardos/README.md

     Hello!
 I am Istvan Bardos, a junior Full-Stack Software Developer from Hungary, who is living in Vienna, Austria.
-I am familiar with several programming languages, frameworks and software architectural patterns, with a strong focus on Java+Spring on the back-end side, and ReactJS on the front-end side.
+I am familiar with several programming languages, frameworks and software architectural patterns, with a strong focus on Java+Spring at the back-end side, and ReactJS at the front-end side.

-    I like code when it's DRY and CLEAN, as preciseness and quality is important for me.
+    Preciseness and quality is important for me, therefore I like code when it's DRY and CLEAN.
-    Felt myself comfortable working alone deep inside the "flow", but also love to meet with new people, and work in teams towards a mutual goal.
+    I feel myself comfortable working alone deep inside the "flow", but I also love to meet with new people, and work in teams towards a mutual goal.

     "Growth mindset" is also an important part of my life.
 I believe, each day should count, and there's always room for improvement.

     If you interested, check my demo projects below!
     Tip: I advice to check motoShop, that's my latest and most comprehensive project.